Dr. Elyse Watkins

 Keywords: autoimmune disorder, head and neck cancer, immunosuppression, immunosuppressants, oropharyngeal squamous cell carcinoma, human papilloma virus, HPV

 Kemp HN.
 HPV-positive Oropharyngeal Squamous Cell Carcinoma Among Patients with Pre-existing Autoimmune Disorders.
-Lynchburg Journal of Medical Science.
+University of Lynchburg DMSc Doctoral Project Assignment Repository.
 2022; 4(2).

 Available when accessing via a campus IP address or logged in with a University of Lynchburg email address.